docker/docs/docker-store/publisher_faq.md

 for the product you'd like to view analytics for.
 Here is a [screenshot](https://user-images.githubusercontent.com/2453622/32352202-6e87ce6e-bfdd-11e7-8fb0-08fe5a3e8930.png).

-### How will metrics differentiate between Free and Paid subscribers?
+### How do metrics differentiate between Free and Paid subscribers?

-The Analytics reports will contain information about the Subscriber and the relevant product plan.
-You will be able to identify subscribers for each plan for each product.
+The Analytics reports contain information about the Subscriber and the relevant product plan.
+You can identify subscribers for each plan for each product.

 ### Can I preview my submission before publishing?